Azsendi/BudgetUtilityAnalysis/README.md

-# BudgetUtilityAnalysis
+# Budget Utility Analysis
 The purpose of this tool is to generate graphs to help people understand the point of max utility and Hick's and Slutsky's subsitution methods.
-This is not meant for usage on any form of examination.
-Anyone who uses this tool is 100% responsible for their usage of it and should abide all local codes and laws.
+This is not meant for usage on any form of graded work such as homework, projects, examinations, etc. Anyone who uses this tool is 100% responsible for their usage of it and should abide all local codes and laws.

 Tolerance
 - How close you want the answer to